iruletheworld/pyqt_slide_switch/README.md

-# Android/iOS stule slide switch for PyQt
+# Android/iOS style slide switch for PyQt
 A mobile OS style slide switch (Android, iOS) in pyqt5.

 Found myself one day wanting a switch like Android's while doing a GUI in pyqt5.
 Found a usable one, but much could be imporved.
 Thus this project.